quienxmi/sdk-iframe-project/readme.md

 <iframe id="iframeDom" height="500" width="100%"></iframe>
 ```

 After calling the SDK, initialize the module as shown below.
-Make sure the `DOM` is preloaded to get the `IFRAME` and generate the `TOKEN` by connecting to your backend.
+Make sure the DOM is preloaded before getting the IFRAME and then generate the `TOKEN` by connecting to your backend.

 ```javascript
 const iframeProject = new QxmIframeProject("#iframeDom");